chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 {{< note >}}

-- If the user chooses `backup_config` as `object_storage` in `config.toml` backup is already configured during the deployment, and in that case **the below steps are not required**.
+- If the user chooses `backup_config` as `object_storage` or `file_system` in `config.toml`, backup is already configured during the deployment, and in that case **the below steps are not required**.
 If `backup_config` is left blank, then the configuration needs to be configured manually.
 - Encrypted S3 bucket are supported with only Amazon S3 managed keys (SSE-S3).

 {{< /note >}}

 ## Overview

-This section provides the pre-backup configuration required to back up the data on Object Storage System (Other than AWS S3) like Minio, Non-AWS S3.
-The steps to set a secret key using commands are given below:
+This section provides the pre-backup configuration required to back up the data on Object Storage System.
+The supported Object storage could be of two types:
+  - S3 (AWS S3, Minio, Non-AWS S3)
+  - GCS

+The value of location varies based on the type of Object Storage, that is, `location="s3"` in case of S3 storages that includes AWS S3, Minio and Non-AWS S3, and `location="gcs"` in case of Google Cloud Storage bucket.

 ### Configuration in OpenSearch Node

+#### For _Minio_, _Non-AWS S3_, _AWS S3_
-This section provides the pre-backup configuration required to back up the data on Object Storage Systems like _Minio_, _Non-AWS S3_.
+This section provides the pre-backup configuration required to back up the data on Object Storage Systems like _Minio_, _Non-AWS S3_, _AWS S3_.
 The steps to set a secret key using commands are given below:

 1. Log in to all the OpenSearch nodes and follow the steps on all the OpenSearch nodes.